CivicActions/ansible-role-govready/tests/README.md

 ### Dashboard: Interpreting results

+The `govready` script provides a ("quickie report") summary of the scan results.
+Most Authorizing Officials will want all High and Medium controls remediated or waivers and an Acceptance of Risk report may need to be filed.

-- This profile identifies 23 high severity selected controls.
-OpenSCAP says 16 passing, 5 failing, and 2 notchecked.
+- This profile identifies 31 high severity selected controls.
+OpenSCAP says 18 passing, 10 failing, and 3 notchecked.
-- This profile identifies 96 medium severity selected controls.
-OpenSCAP says 34 passing, 60 failing, and 2 notchecked.
+- This profile identifies 110 medium severity selected controls.
+OpenSCAP says 43 passing, 66 failing, and 1 notchecked.
-- This profile identifies 60 low severity selected controls.
-OpenSCAP says 12 passing, 43 failing, and 5 notchecked.
+- This profile identifies 54 low severity selected controls.
+OpenSCAP says 11 passing, 37 failing, and 5 notchecked.

-### Host: `./scans/` directory
+### Host: `./dashboard/scans/` directory

-Look in the newly created `./scans/` directory for the results of the OpenSCAP scan of the `server` instance.
+Look in the newly created `./dashboard/scans/` directory for the complete results of the OpenSCAP scan of the `server` instance (IP = 192.168.56.102).

 ### Dashboard: Scan your own sites